What we believe

 Once a month the whole church gathers together to pray.

 We are a relational church and would love to get to know you!
-The easiest way to meet us is by coming to one of our Connecting_Places: such as The Hub or simply come to one of our Sunday meetings which are currently online.
+The easiest way to meet us is by coming to one of our Connecting_Places: such as The Hub or simply come to one of our Sunday meetings.

 If you’d like to introduce yourself beforehand, or want to tell us something in particular, then please send us a message using this form.
 Someone will be in touch with you by email, or if you prefer, by phone.